-In accordance with IAS 19, Crédit Agricole S.A. revised all actuarial gains and losses that were recognised in other comprehensive income that cannot be reclassified.
+In accordance with IAS 19, the Crédit Agricole Group revised all actuarial gains and losses that were recognised in other comprehensive income that cannot be reclassified.
 Actuarial gains and losses consist of experience adjustments (difference between what has been estimated and what has occurred) and the effect of changes in actuarial assumptions.